gouwsxander/bash-style-guide/README.md

 ```

 1. The only exception to this rule is if the code or bash controls the variable
 for the duration of its lifetime.
-For example code like this:
+For example, code like this:

 ``` bash
 printf_date_supported=false